nallouane/Web-App-DevOps-Project/DOCUMENTATION.md

 **Remove Containers**: Use the `docker ps -a command` to list all containers, including stopped ones.
 Remove any unnecessary containers with `docker rm <container-id>` to free up resources.

-**Remove Images**: List all images using `docker images -a` and remove any unneeded images with `docker rmi <image-id>` to reclaim disk space
+**Remove Images**: List all images using `docker images -a` and remove any unneeded images with `docker rmi <image-id>` to reclaim disk space.

 ---
 ---
 ## Networking Module Documentation

-This section contains Terraform code for defining networking services as part of an Infrastructure as Code (IaC) approach.
+This section contains the process for provisioning networking services as part of an AKS cluster.
+This will be done using an `infrastructure as Code (IaC)` approach using `Terraform`.

 Started by creating a new directory, 'aks-terraform', and inside that creating a 'networking-module' directory.